First standard to measure the biodegradability of polyolefins published by BSI

 • biodegradation testing under mesophilic (real world) soil conditions.

-Scott Steedman, Director of Standards at BSI, said: “Tackling the global challenge of plastic waste requires imagination and innovation.
+Scott Steedman, Director-General of Standards at BSI, said: “Tackling the global challenge of plastic waste requires imagination and innovation.
 New ideas need agreed, publicly available, independent standards to enable the delivery of trusted solutions by industry.
 PAS 9017 is the first stakeholder consensus on how to measure the biodegradability of polyolefins which will accelerate the verification of technologies for plastic biodegradation.
 It is an excellent example of BSI’s commitment as the UK National Standards Body to support industry, government and society in our common ambition to achieve the UN Sustainable Development Goals by 2030.”

 Nadhim Zahawi, Minister for Business and Industry said: “The government, consumers and businesses are taking collective action to tackle global plastic pollution, helping to reduce harm to wildlife, clean up our oceans and reach our trailblazing net zero goals.
 To support this ambition, the government published a call for evidence on biodegradable plastics, which will soon publish its findings.
 We always welcome innovation aimed at increasing the sustainability of plastics, and will monitor the introduction of this new standard with interest.”